 This chapter is intended to cover some areas where users frequently report problems, along with solutions.
-Your Achronix FAE will likely be able to point you to a more recent FAQ.
+Your Achronix FAE likely can point you to a more recent FAQ.

 This chapter will also cover some known ACE issues, with current workarounds where possible.